12 Things to know before Going to Thailand

 Driving in Thailand

-While you can get sometimes get away using a driver’s license from your home country when you travel in Thailand, all drivers are required to hold an International Driving Permit.
+While you may have heard that you can get sometimes get away using a driver’s license from your home country when you travel in Thailand, all drivers are required to hold an International Driving Permit.
+Please don’t risk not getting one.
+If you are involved in an accident this will be more trouble than it is worth.

 When you rent a vehicle, you may be asked to leave your passport.
 You should decline and offer a copy instead.
 If they refuse it, choose another rental office.